open5gs/open5gs/docs/_docs/guide/03-5g-eir.md

 The MME sends the IMEI (14 digits) and Software Version Number (2 digits) it received in Security Mode Complete; the EIR looks up `imeisv-<16 digits>`, so one record admits or blocks a device from both the AMF and the MME.
+The IMSI is sent in the optional User-Name AVP; without it only the records that have no `supi` apply.
 A request without Software-Version is looked up as `imei-<15 digits>` with the check digit computed.
 The verdicts follow the N5g-eir table: `WHITELISTED` and `GREYLISTED` attach, `BLACKLISTED` is rejected with EMM cause #6 (Illegal ME), an unknown device is answered with `DIAMETER_ERROR_EQUIPMENT_UNKNOWN` (5422) and follows `unknown_action` (#7), and any other failure follows `failure_action` (#17).
-The check runs on attach only, never on an emergency attach. `tests/s13` exercises this path end to end.
+As in the AMF, the check runs after Security Mode Complete, on attach only and never on an emergency attach; an attach that reuses a valid NAS security context skips SMC and therefore the check.
+Every attach queries the EIR: the MME keeps no cache of verdicts, and an answer that arrives after its attach was cancelled or replaced is ignored. `tests/s13` exercises this path end to end.